American Forts: West

 (1857 - 1858), near Fulton

-Built by Free-Staters on the north-side of the Little Osage River.
+A fortified log cabin built by Free-Staters on the north side of the Little Osage River, about one mile west of town.
 Also known as Capt.
-Bain's Fort.
+Oliver Bain's Fort.

 Fort Lincoln

-A log stockade originally located 12 miles south at Fort Scott, used primarily as a Confederate POW camp.
-It was relocated in 1864 to three miles northwest of town.
+A log stockade and blockhouse, used primarily as a Confederate POW camp.
+The blockhouse was relocated in 1864 to a new site three miles northwest of Fort Scott.

 Fort Scott (National Historic Site)